-Title I Part E sec.
-1501 of the Elementary and Secondary Education Act of 1965 (ESEA) as amended by the Every Student

-Succeeds Act (ESSA) allows the U.S. Secretary of Education to enter into agreements with school districts to consolidate state and local funds with federal funds to pilot a single student-centered funding system based on weighted per-pupil allocations.
-Eligible federal funding comes from the following programs
+Title I Part E, sec.
+1501 of the Elementary and Secondary Education Act of 1965 as amended by the Every Student Succeeds Act allows the US secretary of education to enter into agreements with school districts to consolidate state and local funds with federal funds to pilot a single student-centered funding system based on weighted per-pupil allocations.
+Eligible federal funding comes from the following programs:

-- Title I, Part A: improving basic programs operated by LEA; - Title I, Part C: education of migratory children; - Title I, Part D, Subpart 2: local prevention and intervention programs for children and youth who are neglected, delinquent, or at risk; - Title II: preparing, training, and recruiting high-quality teachers, principals, or other school leaders - Title III: language instruction for English learners and immigrant students; - Title IV, Part A: student support and academic enrichment grants; and - Title V, Part B: rural education initiative.
+- Title I, Part A: improving basic programs operated by local educational agencies - Title I, Part C: education of migratory children - Title I, Part D, Subpart 2: local prevention and intervention programs for children and youth who are neglected, delinquent, or at risk - Title II: preparing, training, and recruiting high-quality teachers, principals, or other school leaders - Title III: language instruction for English learners and immigrant students - Title IV, Part A: student support and academic enrichment grants - Title V, Part B: rural education initiative

 The pilot program will select up to 50 districts to participate in the equitable per-pupil funding.
-The program would not only require these districts to allocate federal grants by weighted per-pupil allocations, but districts would have to allocate the state and local funds to schools in the same manner.
-According to Secretary of Education DeVos, the student-centered funding or weighted student funding is widely considered to be a modern, transparent and quantifiable way to allocate resources to the students most in need.5
+Not only would the program require these districts to allocate federal grants by weighted per-pupil allocations, but districts would also have to allocate the state and local funds to schools in the same manner.
+According to US Secretary of Education Betsy DeVos, the student-centered funding or weighted student funding is widely considered to be a modern, transparent, and quantifiable way to allocate resources to the students most in need.5

-Districts had the option to apply and use this flexibility in the current 2017-2018 school year or the 2019-2020 school year.
-If selected, the US Secretary of Education could approve the district to use this for no more than three years with a renewal clause of not more than three additional years.
-The OEA survey asked if any districts in Kentucky planned on applying for this pilot program and seven county districts and one independent district responded that they were going to apply.
-As of July 15, 2018 deadline, no Kentucky district had applied for this flexibility.
-Districts from California, Indiana, Oregon, Pennsylvania, Puerto Rico and Arizona have already applied.
+Districts had the option to apply and use this flexibility in school year 2018 or school year 2020.
+If a district is selected, the US secretary of education could allow it to use this funding for up to 3 years, with a renewal clause of not more than 3 additional years.
+The OEA survey asked whether any districts in Kentucky planned to apply for this pilot program, and seven county districts and one independent district responded that they were going to apply.
+As of the July 15, 2018, deadline, no Kentucky district had applied for this flexibility.
+Districts from Arizona, California, Indiana, Oregon, Pennsylvania, and Puerto Rico have already applied.
 Chapter 3